netlify/staticgen/source/making-of.md

 1. Get the list of projects from markdown files in the `/projects` folder
 2. Load the archive from the Gist
-3. Iterate through each project and add current stats from the Github API + historical data from archive
+3. Iterate through each project and add current stats from the GitHub API + historical data from archive
 4. Generate all pages
 5. Store the updated Gist archive